Home insurance: Causes of loss

 According to the 2008 Insurance Information Institute factbook, for every $100 of premium, in 2005 on average $16 went to fire and lightning, $30 to wind and hail, $11 to water damage and freezing, $4 for other causes, and $2 for theft.
 An additional $3 went to liability and medical payments and $9 for claims settlement expenses, and the remaining $25 was allocated to insurer expenses.
 One study of fires found that most were caused by heating incidents, although smoking was a risk factor for fatal fires.

 Claims process

 After a loss, the insured is expected to take steps to mitigate the loss.
-Insurance policies typically require that the insurer be notified within a reasonable time period.
-After that, a claims adjuster will investigate the claim and the insured may be required to provide various information.
+Insurance policies typically require the insurer to be notified within a reasonable period.
+After that, a claims adjuster will investigate the claim, and the insured may be required to provide various information.

-Filing a claim may result in an increase in rates, or in nonrenewal or cancellation.
+Filing a claim may result in an increase in rates, nonrenewal, or cancellation.
 In addition, insurers may share the claim data in an industry database (the two major ones are CLUE and A-PLUS), with Claim Loss Underwriting Exchange (CLUE) by Choicepoint receiving data from 98% of U.S. insurers.

+Cost impact of weather disasters

+According to data from the National Oceanic and Atmospheric Administration (NOAA), damages from weather-related disasters in the United States amounted to approximately $92.9 billion in 2023.
+Over recent years, these events' increasing frequency and severity have impacted the insurance industry.

+From 2020 to 2023, insurance costs rose by 13 percent, influenced by several factors.
+Notably, areas frequently affected by disasters have seen higher insurance premiums.
+A key contributor to these rising costs is increased reinsurance expenses.
+Reinsurance, which is insurance purchased by insurance companies to mitigate their own risk, saw its costs double from 2017 to 2023.
+For the fifth consecutive year, these companies have incurred more in payouts than they collected in premiums.
+In 2023, insurers disbursed $1.11 in claims for every dollar received in premiums, indicating a financial strain within the home insurance sector.